 CFA Level 1 Exam Syllabus

-As the beginning step of the course, the CFA level 1 mainly constitutes basic concepts of the academic disciplines of Finance and Investment.
-The cutoff for different subjects can vary and here is a table enlisting the various subjects of the level 1, general marking scheme as well as the included topics.
+As the beginning step of the course, the CFA Level 1 mainly consists of basic concepts of the academic disciplines of Finance and Investment.
+The cutoff for different subjects can vary, and here is a table listing the various subjects of the level 1, general marking scheme, as well as the included topics.

 Subjects in CFA Level 1 | Percentage of Marks | Topics |